 31100.
 Big Ideas in Computer Science.
 PQ: Consent of instructor.
 This course introduces many of the important concepts in the broad area of computer science.
 Each week a different professor gives a three-lecture sequence on a big idea in their field of specialty.
 Previous ideas have included undecidability, randomness, cryptography, stability of numerical algorithms, structural operational semantics, software engineering, and the Internet.
-K. Mulmuley.
 Autumn.

 31900.
 Lambda Calculus.
 PQ: Knowledge of algebra or equivalent level of math.
-This course covers the crucial properties of the lambda calculus and its variant the combinator calculus, emphasizing the deep connections between various areas of logic and computation that arise from the ability to interpret a lambda term equally naturally as a program of type A to B and as a proof that A implies B. M. O'Donnell.
-Autumn.
+This course covers the crucial properties of the lambda calculus and its variant, the combinator calculus.
+We emphasize the deep connections between various areas of logic and computation that arise from the ability to interpret a lambda term equally naturally as a program of type A to B and as a proof that A implies B. M. O'Donnell.
+Winter.
+Not offered 2010-11; will be offered 2011-12.